MH-Flight-Simulator-X/MCU/readme.md

 ## Flash:

-To flash the file onto the MCU, we use Segger's J-Link Software, then connect to the Gecko with the CLI:
+To flash the file onto the MCU, we use Segger's J-Link Software by running each of these commands in terminal:

 ```
 JLinkExe -device EFM32GG990F1024 -if SWD -speed 4000 -autoconnect 1